intentor/adic/README.md

 }
 ```

-If you need to perform actions after all the injections took place, create a method and decorate it with the `PostConstruct` attribute:
+If you need to perform actions after all injections have been completed, create a method and decorate it with the `PostConstruct` attribute:

 ```cs
 namespace MyNamespace {